google/framework-for-osdu/osdu-r2/README.md

 **POST /CreateRecord**

 The `/CreateRecord` endpoint creates a record in the database for each uploaded file.
-This is an existing API and is updated to store extra non-indexing metadata fields with the records.
+This is an existing API endpoint and is updated to store extra non-indexing metadata fields with the records.
 Unavailable for external requests.

 **POST /listRecords**

-The `/listRecords` endpoint searches the existing records by metadata.
+The `/listRecords` API endpoint is new and searches the existing records by metadata.
 Unavailable for external requests.

 ### Workflow Engine (Apache Airflow)